Fall Activitivities for Families You Don’t Want to Miss!

 A few tips for fall hikes.
 Make sure you’re aware of local hunting seasons in your area if you’re hiking in an area where there might be hunters.
 And be prepared for the temperature to change fast.
 Dress your kids and yourself in layers for your fall family hike.

 3. Collect Fall Leaves

-There is no denying the beauty of the leaves in Fall.
-Whether you head to a hiking trail or just take a walk around your neighborhood, collect some of the most unique and lovely leaves to take home.
-Then let your kids can turn them into fun Fall crafts.
+There is no denying the beauty of the leaves in fall.
+Whether you head to a hiking trail or just take a walk around your neighborhood, help your kids collect some of the most unique and lovely leaves to take home.

 4. Sit Around the Campfire

 Sitting around a campfire is a fun way to keep warm while enjoying the outdoors with your family this fall.
 Roast marshmallows and tell ghost stories while enjoying fall’s cool evenings by the fire.

 Fall campfires actually work well for my family because this time of year it finally gets dark before my kids’ bedtime!

 And it doesn’t have to be true campfire.
 Planning a camping trip once school starts would strain most of our schedules to the breaking point.
 So a few years ago we bought a metal fire pit we can use in our backyard.
 A super fun way to spend a family night in the fall with kids.